scaleway/serverless-examples/functions/python-chatbot/README.md

 ## Example explanation

 **Context:** This example shows how to handle GET and POST methods.
 For this example, [Chatterbot](https://github.com/gunthercox/ChatterBot/tree/1.0.4) (a machine learning, conversational dialog engine) was used.
-The model has already been trained and the results are saved in a sqlite database.
+The model used here has already been trained to communicate in english to speed up the installation.
+The results of the training are stored in a sqlite database (in `app/english-corpus.sqlite3`).
+If you wish to train your own model, you can follow the instructions given in [Chatterbot documentation](https://chatterbot.readthedocs.io/en/stable/training.html).

 **Explanation:** When the function is triggered by a GET method, it renders an HTML file.
 When the function is triggered by a POST method with the parameter "message", a response is given by the trained chatbot.
 In all other cases (method not handled or parameter missing), an error is thrown.